lanceryan111/Edu/interview/WebBroker.md

 **Script**

-> There are three reasons.
+> There are few reasons.
-> First, WebBroker is a mission-critical platform in TD Wealth—reliability, security, and release quality directly impact client experience and trust.
+> First, WebBroker is a critical platform in TD Wealth—reliability, security, and release quality directly impact customer experience and trust.
-> Second, the role aligns strongly with what I do best: GitHub Actions delivery automation, Kubernetes/Azure operations, security scanning integration, and proactive release governance.
+> Second, the role aligns strongly with what I do best: GitHub Actions delivery automation, containerization/Azure operations, DevSecOps (sonar/veracode) integration, and proactive release governance.
-> Third, I already work closely with the WebBroker mobile team, which means I understand the cross-team dependencies and can ramp up quickly to reduce friction in build/deploy/release cycles.
+> Third, I already work closely with the ET/Active Trader mobile team, where I understand the cross-team dependencies and can ramp up quickly to reduce friction in build/deploy/release cycles.
+I recently help with Darius and Rex to set up a new WMIP profile in Veracode for ETR app.
 > At this point in my career, I’m looking for a role where I can apply proven platform practices to a more complex, higher-stakes environment and drive measurable improvements.
-I think I can contribute quickly in making services safer and more operable, while continuing to grow deeper into the application
+I think I can contribute quickly in making Webbroker services safer and more operable, while continuing to contribute within TD
 ---

 ### 3) “What are your top strengths / what value would you bring?”